david-deboer/odsutils/README.md

 Note that ods.read_ods() can also read in a file if you give it a filename, or pull a json from the web if given a URL.
 `ods.assemble_ods` will cull old entries, as well as remove duplicates.

+IT ASSUMES THAT ALL FIELDS ARE PRESENT AND OF THE CORRECT FORMAT.
+OTHERWISE IT WILL IGNORE IT.

 If you don't need to assemble, you can just post directly to '/directory_for_uploading_file/ods.json'.

 Additionally, there are two scripts